 Bookworm: YES, YESYOUARE, YOU'RE TAUNTING, MOCKING ME!
 AND WHY?!
 Why, because I have no ORIGINALITY, that's why!
 WHY, BECAUSE I'M ONLY THE MASTER OF STOLEN PLOTS!

 - Evil Brit: He is played by Roddy McDowall after all.

 - Four Eyes, Zero Soul: Wears some of the biggest specs in the series, and is also one of the most violently unstable crooks.

 - Hell-Bent for Leather: His suit and fedora are made from book leather.note

 - Hoist by His Own Petard: In the digital comic, he's eventually trapped in the same spellbook that he tried to use against Batgirl, who knew the incantations better than he did.
 Whether this was fatal or even permanent remains to be seen.

-- Nice Hat: It comes with its own reading lamp!
+- Nice Hat: He wears a brown leather fedora that comes with its own reading lamp!

 Rarely seen without his trusty mandolin, this deceptively foppish arch-villain knows everything there is to know about music - including the exact frequency needed to vibrate a city into dust.

 - Do Not Adjust Your Set: Does this in his first appearance, hijacking Gothams TVs in order to blackmail the stock exchange.

 - Gadgeteer Genius: The Minstrel is an electronic genius, and his inventions make up a large chunk of his arsenal.